Doctors Note Logo

 Is it Aspergers?
 Why Your Brain Feels Different & Medical Next Steps

-There are several factors to consider; what many call Aspergers is now diagnosed as Autism Spectrum Disorder, marked by lifelong social communication differences, intense interests, and sensory sensitivities, but overlapping conditions like anxiety, ADHD, OCD, depression, or trauma can look similar.
+What was once called Asperger's is now diagnosed as Autism Spectrum Disorder (ASD), a lifelong neurodevelopmental condition involving social communication differences, focused interests, and sensory sensitivities.
+However, conditions like anxiety, ADHD, OCD, depression, or trauma can mimic these traits, making accurate evaluation essential.

-See below for the complete guidance on how diagnosis works in teens and adults, strengths to leverage, when to seek urgent care, and concrete next steps like documenting symptoms, talking with a primary care clinician, getting referrals, therapy options, and school or workplace supports, with more important details that could impact which path you take.
+Below, you'll find complete guidance on how ASD is diagnosed in teens and adults, strengths to leverage, when to seek urgent care, and concrete next steps—documenting symptoms, talking with a primary care clinician, getting referrals, exploring therapy, and accessing school or workplace supports.

 answer background